eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 So they made it opt-out by passing `-Xno_debug_ranges` to `python`.

-As we wait for Pablo Galino's PEP to drop, Pablo Escobar waits with us :)
+Now, as we wait for Pablo Galino's PEP to drop, Pablo Escobar waits with us :)

 ![Pablo](pablowait.gif)